20101301-Alina-Hasan/Alibaba-Selenium-Scraper/README.md

 2. **Input your search criteria**:

    - Enter the product you want to search for (e.g., "men's black t-shirt").
-   - Enter the maximum price you want to filter by (e.g. "5").
+   - Enter the maximum price you want to filter by (e.g., "5").

 3. **View the output**:
    - The scraped data will be saved in `alibaba_results.json` 📊.